wunzeco/ansible-nginx/README.md

 More details about available variables can be found in the defaults variables file (defaults/main.yml).

-This role is mostly a transpose of James Fryman's well written puppet-nginx module (https://github.com/jfryman/puppet-nginx) into Ansible but simplified where necessary.
-So lots of credits to him.
+This role is mostly a recast of James Fryman's very well written puppet-nginx module (https://github.com/jfryman/puppet-nginx) into Ansible but improved and simplified where necessary.
+So most credits to him.

 ## vHost Config